SAP-archive/cloud-sdk-android-offline-odata/README.md

 List<Customer> changedCustomers = storageManager.getESPMContainer().getCustomers(updatedCustomersQuery);
 ```

-The `DataQuery` is filtered based on `upsertedLastDownload()`, and then orders the resulting set of `Customers` based on last name.
+The `DataQuery` is filtered based on `upsertedLastDownload()` and then orders the resulting set of `Customers` based on last name.
 The `upsertedLastDownload()` function retrieves customers that were inserted or updated in the local store during the last download.

 You probably want to bring the user's attention to the data that is newly downloaded, perhaps by showing indicators on the key entries.